* Brent has risen more than 10 pct since December

 * Tensions in OPEC member Iran have also lifted prices

-* Soaring U.S. crude production could undermine rally (Updates prices, adds comment, changes dateline to NEW YORK, previously LONDON)
+* Soaring U.S. crude production could undermine rally (Updates prices)

-NEW YORK, Jan 5 (Reuters) - Oil prices fell on Friday, dropping from highs last seen in 2015, as soaring U.S. production undermined a 10 percent rally from December lows that was driven by tightening supply and political tensions in OPEC member Iran.
+SINGAPORE/LONDON, Jan 5 (Reuters) - Oil prices fell on Friday, dropping from highs last seen in 2015, as soaring U.S. production undermined a 10 percent rally from December lows that were driven by tightening supply and political tensions in OPEC member Iran.